DylanLRPollock/Monkey-Head-Project/README.md

 During installation you'll be asked whether to use **auto** or **manual** hardware selection.
-Choosing **manual** lets you pick from common devices such as SuperMicro X9 QRI-F+, MacBook Pro 2019, iMac 5K 2017, Raspberry Pi models, and more.
+Choosing **manual** lets you pick from common devices such

+as SuperMicro X9 QRI-F+, MacBook Pro 2019, iMac 5K 2017, Raspberry Pi models,
+and more.
 Selecting **auto** performs a general installation.

+Next you'll choose the software profile.
+Selecting **auto** installs all default packages, while **manual** lets you pick specific packages and programs to install.

 This invokes `setup/Debian13/install.sh`, which updates `/etc/apt/sources.list` to Debian **Trixie**, installs Git, Node.js, Python 3, and Docker, then creates a virtual environment and preloads bundled data.
 Accept the license agreement when prompted.
 The project files are copied to `/opt/monkey_head`.